The Showdown 11.5 pedal kayak was developed to excel as a fishing kayak.Learn More

 Rotomolded Kayaks Care

-Airalite kayaks are co-extruded high-impact acrylic over premium impact ABS.
+Ultralite kayaks are co-extruded high-impact acrylic over premium impact ABS.
 Airalite is the same material used in whirlpools, spas and some marine parts; strong proof that it's a long-lasting material that will stand up to any type of water.
 This material creates a kayak that's light and stiff like fiberglass with the durability of plastic.
-Airalite technology perfectly meets the unique demands put upon the hull and deck.
-Airalite is also formulated with adhesives for additional flexibility and UV resistance.
+Ultralite technology perfectly meets the unique demands put upon the hull and deck.
+Ultralite is also formulated with adhesives for additional flexibility and UV resistance.

-Airalite kayaks can be repaired much in the same wayas fiberglass or Kevlar boats.
+Ultralite kayaks can be repaired much in the same way as fiberglass or Kevlar boats.
 Large cracks or holes can be patched with a fiberglass patch kit, available from most paddling or marine stores.
-Because Airalite has an acrylic top layer, gouges and deep scratches can be filled with any cyanoacrylate-type adhesive, such as superglue gel.
+Because Ultralite has an acrylic top layer, gouges and deep scratches can be filled with any cyanoacrylate-type adhesive, such as super glue gel.
 Such adhesives dry clear, and with light surface work after the glue dries, become almost invisible.
 It cleans up easily with mild soap.
 For tougher spots, try rubbing alcohol.

 Usually, a quick rinse of fresh water is all that is necessary to keep your hull clean and functioning in good order.
 This is very important after paddling in salt water, or if your boat is outfitted with a rudder system.
 Be sure to thoroughly rinse the rudder, rudder cables, and footbraces with fresh water to remove salt residue.

 Be careful when loading and unloading your kayak.
-Superficial scratches may occur, but can be removed or reduced by use of a marine boat polish designed for polyethylene hulls.
+Superficial scratches may occur but can be removed or reduced by the use of a marine boat polish designed for polyethylene hulls.
 Sanding or use of an abrasive rubbing compound is not recommended.

 To keep your kayak shining and minimize the long-term degradation caused by UV exposure, use an ultraviolet protectant such as 303, available at your local Perception Kayaks dealer.